parcio/julea/README.md

 ```

 JULEA has two mandatory dependencies (GLib and libbson) and several optional ones that enable additional functionality.
-The dependencies can either be installed using your operating system's package manage or with JULEA's script that installs them into the `dependencies` subdirectory using [Spack](https://spack.io/).
+The dependencies can either be installed using your operating system's package manager or with JULEA's `install-dependencies` script that installs them into the `dependencies` subdirectory using [Spack](https://spack.io/).
+By default, the script will install a useful subset of dependencies;
+if you want to install all of them, call it with the `full` argument.

 ```console
 $ ./scripts/install-dependencies.sh
 ```

-After all dependencies have been installed, JULEA has to be configured and compiled using [Waf](https://waf.io/);
+After the dependencies have been installed, JULEA has to be configured and compiled using [Waf](https://waf.io/);
 the different configuration and build options can be shown with `./waf --help`.
 The `waf.sh` script is a wrapper around Waf that makes sure that the dependencies installed in the previous step are found.